jroeland/teapot/README.md

 The service will be running in port 8000.
 To change this, edit the file project/docker-compose.yml

-To build the project as a micro-service, run the following command:
+To build the project as a micro-service:

     cd project/
     . build.sh

-If you have made some changes to the docker file and you wish to re-build the service:
+If you have made some changes to the docker file or docker-compose and you wish to re-build the service:

     cd project/
     . rebuildAll.sh